COALAIP/specs/README.md

 #### Proposed Transformation

-An appropriate transformation for the LCC RRM RightsAssignment model could potentially be found by looking at schemata for asset transfers.
-As this specification's scope is to make digital rights manageable on an immutable ledger though, we're not interested in defining this type of schema, as we think an immutable ledger must have this operation already built in from the start.
-This specification's goal is to be able to run on as many ledgers as possible.
-Both IPLD and the Interledger Protocol were chosen consciously, to establish a metadata and licensing ontology that can potentially overspan many ledgers and immutable data stores.
-General requirements for a ledger's transactions are:
+Although a potential source of transformations could come from existing schemata for transferring assets, we choose to ignore these schemata as we expect RightsAssignments to be registered on immutable ledgers that can already handle asset transfers.
+This specification consciously chooses both the IPLD and Interledger protocols in the hopes of establishing a metadata and licensing ontology that is able to overspan multiple ledgers and immutable data stores.
+In general, we assume the following requirements to be fulfilled by every ledger:

-- Specific assets must only be transferrable using crypto-key-pair signatures on a transaction level.
+- Assets must only be transferrable if cryptographic key-pair signatures are used on the transaction level.
-- Transactions must allow to define a JSON-serializable payload
+- Transactions must be able to define a JSON-serializable payload
-- An asset's chain of provenance must easily be comprehensible by any user of the protocol
+- Assets' provenance chains must be easily comprehensible by any user
-- Asset's must allow to be devided upon registration
+- Assets must be divisible after registration
-- Transactions must either support JSON-LD or IPLD
+- Transactions must support either JSON-LD or IPLD
-- Transfer-transactions should support different modes, examples are:
+- Transfer-transactions must support different modes; examples include:
-    - A transfer from a group of individuals to a single individual (and vice-versa)
+    - Transfers from a group of individuals to a single individual (and vice-versa)
-    - A transfer that is only claimable during a certain time span (timelock conditions)
+    - Transfers that are only claimable during a certain time span (timelock conditions)
-    - A transfer that is only claimable by an individual or group that knows a certain secret value (hashlock conditions)
+    - Transfers that are only claimable by an individual or group that knows a certain secret key (hashlock conditions)
     - TODO: Are there more?
 - TODO: Are there more requirements COALA IP asks from a ledger?

-By assuming that every ledger implements the concept of asset transfer, a minimal transformed LCC RRM RightsAssignment would look like this (this is represented in the payload of the ledger-specific transfer-transaction):
+With this assumption, we can now model a minimally transformed RRM RightsAssignment to be part of the payload of a ledger-specific transfer-transaction (and thereby automatically including links to related Parties and information about the RightAssignment's status):

 ```javascript